A class of warped filter bank frames tailored to non-linear frequency scales: Introduction

-While providing a sound and well-understood mathematical foundation, Gabor and wavelet transforms are designed to follow two specified frequency scales, i.e. linear and logarithmic, respectively.
-A wealth of approaches exists to soften this restriction, e.g. decompositions using filter banks \cite{bofehl98}, in particular based on perceptive frequency scales \cite{ha97-X}.
+While providing a sound and well-understood mathematical foundation, Gabor and wavelet transforms are designed to follow two specified frequency scales: linear, respectively logarithmic.
+A wealth of approaches exists to soften this restriction, e.g. decompositions using filter banks \cite{Cvetkovic:2003a,Cvetkovic:1998a,Vaidyanathan:1993a,bofehl98}, for example based on perceptive frequency scales \cite{ha97-X,Strahl:2009a,Patterson:1992a}.
 Adaptation over time is considered in approaches such as modulated lapped transforms~\cite{ma92-2}, adapted local trigonometric transforms~\cite{wewi93-1} or (time-varying) wavelet packets~\cite{heorraxi97}.
-Techniques that jointly offer flexible time-frequency resolution and redundancy, the perfect reconstruction property and efficient computation are scarce however.
-The setting of so-called nonstationary Gabor transforms, a recent generalization~\cite{badohojave11} of classical Gabor transforms, provides the latter $2$ properties while allowing for freely chosen time progression and varying resolution.
+Techniques that jointly offer flexible time-frequency resolution and variable redundancy, the perfect reconstruction property and efficient computation are scarce however.
+The setting of so-called nonstationary Gabor transforms~\cite{badohojave11}, a recent generalization of classical Gabor transforms, provides the latter $2$ properties while allowing for freely chosen time progression and varying resolution.
 In this construction, the frequency scale is still linear, but the sampling density may be changed over time.
-The properties of nonstationary Gabor systems are a matter of ongoing investigation, but a number of results already exist~\cite{ho13-1,doma14-1,doma14-2}.
-When desiring increased flexibility along frequency, generalized shift-invariant systems~\cite{rosh05,helawe02,chhale15}, or equivalently (nonuniform) \emph{filter banks}~\cite{akva03}, provide the analogous concept.
-They offer full flexibility in frequency, with a linear time progression, but flexible sampling density across the filters.
-Analogous, continuously indexed systems are considered in \cite{spexxl14,jale14} Indeed, nonstationary Gabor systems are equivalent to filter banks via an application of the (inverse) Fourier transform to the generating functions.
+The properties of nonstationary Gabor systems have been investigated in, e.g., \cite{ho14-1,doma14-1,doma14-2}.
+When desiring increased flexibility along frequency, generalized shift-invariant systems~\cite{rosh05,helawe02,chel05-X,ch16-X,chhale15}, or equivalently (non-uniform) \emph{filter banks}~\cite{akva03}, provide the analogous concept.
+They offer full flexibility in frequency, with a linear time progression in each filter, but flexible sampling density across the filters.
+Analogous, continuously indexed systems are considered in \cite{basp14,jale14}.
+Indeed, nonstationary Gabor systems are equivalent to filter banks via an application of the (inverse) Fourier transform to the generating functions.
 Note that all the widely used transforms mentioned in the previous paragraph can be interpreted as filter banks.

-In this contribution, we investigate a particular family of filter bank frames over $\LtR$, where the filter frequency responses are obtained from a system of integer translates of a single prototype function by a nonlinear evaluation process, determined by a \emph{warping function} that specifies the desired frequency scale/progression.
-We will show that appropriate sampling steps for the individual filters can be obtained from the derivative of the warping function.
-A core asset of our construction is the ease with which tight filter bank frames with bandlimited filters can be created.